tpeterka/mpas-o-workflow/README.md

-# Instructions for Building MPAS-Ocean to Run in a Wilkins Workflow
+# Instructions for Building MPAS-Ocean to Run in a Workflow

 Installation is done through Spack.
 If you don't have Spack installed or if Spack is new to you, go [here](https://spack.readthedocs.io/en/latest/) first.